 Entries close on March 1st and on March 15th a shortlist will be announced, finalists will be picked by our mentors Kate Diana Spencer and Sue Bowerman, along with fashion luminaries , Jaye Glam Morgan, Bron Eichbaum, & Sheila Horton, VIP stylist Meredith Walshe, Woman Magazine editor Lauren Mann and Lucy Revill of ‘The Residents’.

 In June the collections will be presented to the public with a Catwalk show.

 This event promotes Wellington made fashion and assists designers with a

-professional foundation to enter the industry a professional level.
+comprehensive foundation to enter the industry at a professional level.

 Applications will be made at application.projectfashionwellington.com

 Portfolios are to be sent to email@example.com